Our Mongolian Adventure tours have been designed specifically for adventurous, and special

 What is our mode of transport?
 We travel in four-wheel-drive vehicles, Japanese, Korean and Russian.
 There are very few made roads in Mongolia.

-Soft sand in the Gobi and steep, rocky tracks in some places, as well as numerous stream crossings, both wet and dry.
-Four wheel drive is a necessity.
+Soft sand in the Gobi and steep, rocky tracks in some places, as well as numerous stream crossings, both wet and dry, make four wheel drive is a necessity.

 Is there an age limit?